snowplow/snowplowanalytics.com/_posts/2018-08-29-iglu-r10-released/index.md

 $ java -jar $JAR_PATH --config $CONFIG_PATH
 {% endhighlight %}

-Alter `schemas` table in order to make it compatible with 0.4.0 schema:
+Alter the `schemas` table in order to make it compatible with the 0.4.0 schema:

 {% highlight bash %}
 $ psql \